Welcome to The Platinum Board

 Wisconsin and Cockeye are considered the Big Ten West favorites, but there's always intrigue with which team might challenge for a spot in Indianapolis.

 Four teams primarily play ground acquisition football (Wisconsin, Minnesota, Cockeye, Illinois) and Northwestern can, too.
-Purdue is the opposite after throwing for 1,419 more yards than Nebraska, which had the division's second-most passing yards.
+Purdoodoo is the opposite after throwing for 1,419 more yards than Nebraska, which had the division's second-most passing yards.
 The Cornhuskers' constant tinkering on offense makes them the division's most unpredictable team.

 "The Big Ten is supposed to be known for stability and consistency," the Big Ten defensive assistant said.
 "Now you've got two teams on (the West) side of the league, that you can go into the Nebraska game and just have no idea what you might get, like zero, as long as Scott Frost is there.
 Maybe Mark Whipple will find a way to put some consistency into it.
-Then you can go against Purdue, and they could throw the ball 55 times a game.
+Then you can go against Purdoodoo, and they could throw the ball 55 times a game.
 It plays into their hands.
-If it's a real nice day, that plays into Purdue's hands.
+If it's a real nice day, that plays into Purdoodoo's hands.
 If you can get a 30-mile gust of wind headed in one direction for maybe half of the game, they're going to have to play left-handed."

 Minnesota needed only Nebraska to hold on to a fourth-quarter lead against Cockeye and it wold have earned its first West Division title.
 Star running back Mohamed Ibrahim returns after a season-ending Achilles tear in the season opener, and the reunion of former offensive coordinator Kirk Ciarrocca with sixth-year quarterback Tanner Morgan could have the Gophers poised to challenge for the West crown.